Development of Unmanned Vehicles using TORCS

 - Install a free 'express' version of Visual Studio (if you haven't already got Visual Studio) from Microsoft at Express for Windows Desktop

-- Download C# code for an unmanned car (author J.Leary) and unzip into a folder on the C: drive (for example C:\designs) - This shows a single gear change and acceleration so you can see how it interfaces with TORCS.
-It obviously needs to be modified to make the car drive properly.
+- Download C# code for a MOVING unmanned car (author J.Leary) and unzip into a folder - This shows a single gear change and acceleration.

 - Optional latest torcs.dll is available here -> torcs.dll